 - i.
-Board-approved policy or guidelines that explain the board's rationale for the school's participation in ESA programs.
-Board policy must acknowledge a commitment to stop accepting funds, even if that means closing the school rather than operating in a way that conflicts with Scripture, particularly regarding marriage and gender issues. - ii.
-Financial plans or documents showing the board's mitigation plans against the potential loss of funding or if the school must cease receipt of these funds to protect the school's mission. - iii.
+Board-approved policy or guidelines that describe the board's rationale for the school's participation in ESA programs. - ii.
+Documents that describe the board's plans to mitigate against the potential loss of this funding. - iii.
 Budget that shows the total amount of ESA revenue relative to total budgeted revenue. - iv.
-Examples of how the school communicates to parents about participation in these funding programs. - v.
+Financial plans to be followed if the school must cease receipt of these state funds. - v.
+Examples of how the school communicates to parents about participation in these funding programs. - vi.
 Language submitted when applying for participation in the program expressing the school's right to operate according to their religious beliefs.
-(ACCS has sample language from ADF.) - B.3.
+(ACCS has sample language from ADF for schools to review.) - B.3.
 Outside Influence: The original voucher policy was reviewed given new instruments for government funding models, including those that offer private vehicles with strings attached.
-Voucher Policy 5.09 was replaced with Outside Influence Policy 5.10.
+Voucher Policy 5.09 was replaced with Outside Influence Policy 5.10. - a.

-a.
 Principle: ACCS-accredited schools may not accept funds if the school is required to sign an agreement with the government or an outside organization to access the funding if that agreement creates a future obligation, or, if by statute, accessing the fund obligates the school to future obligations by the state or another agency besides the ACCS.
 In other words, if the school stops accepting the funding, any strings must immediately be severed.

 - i.
 ACCS-accredited schools may not accept funds that create future obligations.
 All obligations must end when the school stops accepting such funds. - ii.
-ACCS may refer to "The ABCs of School Choice," published by EdChoice, to help evaluate the specific requirements of an outside funding source. - c.
-Documentation shall include: - i.
+ACCS may refer to "The ABCs of School Choice," published by EdChoice, to help evaluate the specific requirements of an outside funding source.

+e.
+Documentation shall include:

+- i.
 School policies or written statements (if any) that address acceptance of outside funding - ii.
 A list of outside funding sources, government or private, along with an explanation of obligations required to receive these funds. - iii.
-Financial document that shows source(s) of tuition revenue - B.4.
+Financial document that shows source(s) of tuition revenue

+- B.4.
 Financial Accountability: The school must provide a financial accountability report verified by an independent accounting source. - a.
 Principle: ACCS believes schools should operate with a high level of financial accountability.
 We also recognize that a formal "accounting audit" may be excessive and expensive for the required purpose.
 Therefore, at a minimum, an examination by an independent, qualified person, whether an accountant or bookkeeper not directly associated with the school, provides an objective look at how the school conducts its financial business internally.
 This type of accounting review is sufficient.